In some cases, you may notice a difference between the number of Accessibility issues shown on the Page Report than in the Accessibility module.

 Users have encountered issues loading assets into the Page Report as they are blocked due to cross-site scripting.
 In these cases, we suggest you view the accessibility results using the Siteimprove Accessibility checker chrome extension.

-If you have tried the above and still have a discrepancy between the number of occurrences in the platform and on the Page Report, it’s likely related to the dynamic nature of the web page and shouldn’t be an issue for end users.
+If you have tried the above and still have a discrepancy between the number of occurrences in the platform and on the Page Report, it’s likely related to the dynamic content.

 Dynamic content can:

-- be inserted or changed after the page is loaded
+- be inserted/removed after the page has loaded

 - change each time a page is loaded depending on location, time, cookies etc.